There used to be so much Snoop Dogg in this post about decarboxylating cannabis.

 Do you have to decarboxylate if you’re using a Levo or Magical Butter Machine?

 Yes.
 Yes.
 And yes.
 If you want a psychoactive experience.
 Yes.
-Research is starting to show that THCa (remember… that’s the non-psychoactive precursor to THC) has its own benefits, but if you really want the big bang for your buck, decarbing is the way to go.
+Research is starting to show that THCa (remember… that’s the non-psychoactive precursor to THC) has its own benefits, but if you really want the big bang for your buck, decarbing is the way to go for both THC and CBD rich infusions. [see: Do you need to decarboxylate CBD?]

 One of the best things about the MBM is that you can infuse your oil at a controlled lower temperature and keep all of the incredibly medicinal terpenes, cannabinoids and flavonoids intact.
 For this reason, you really want to decarboxylate your cannabis before you run it through the Levo, the Magical Butter Machine or any other infusion gadget.